veracrypt/VeraCrypt/README.md

 -----------------------------------------------------------

 Under MacOSX, the SDK for OSX 10.7 is used by default.
-To use another version of the SDK (e.i.
-10.6), you can export the environment variable VC_OSX_TARGET :
+To use another version of the SDK (i.e. 10.6), you can export the environment variable VC_OSX_TARGET:

 	$ export VC_OSX_TARGET=10.6